 As simple as that.
 Yes, I know that looks are subjective.
 “Beauty is in the eye of the beholder” as they say, but black does make a car look good.
 As mentioned, it makes cars look cool, sleek, and stealthy.

-Black is elegant and makes even the most dreary-looking car looks nice.
+Black is elegant and makes even the most dreary-looking car look nice.
 Compact hatchback in black?
 Cool.
 A mid-size sedan in black?
 Makes you look like an executive.
 A full-size SUV in black?
 Makes you look like part of a mafia family.

 Sure, some cars will look better in certain colors.
 For example, a Ferrari 458 will look better in Rosso Corsa; it’s a beautiful car, to begin with, and Ferrari’s Rosso Corsa color showcases that.
 But a Nero Daytona (that’s what Ferrari calls their black paint) 458 wouldn’t look wrong either.
 It may not be quite as beautiful as a 458 Rosso Corsa, but it still looks sleek, and if anything, more menacing.